Dollar To Naira Exchange Rate Today (Wed. Feb. 8, 2023)

-Dollar to naira, on Wednesday, February 8, 2023, opened at (undisclosed) at the Investors & Exporters FX window ( I&E FX Window), where the currencies officially trade.
+Dollar to naira, on Wednesday, February 8, 2023, opened at N460.47 at the Investors & Exporters FX window ( I&E FX Window), where the currencies officially trade.

-According to the data at the FMDQ Security Exchange where forex is traded officially, the dollar to naira exchange rate stood at (undisclosed).
+According to the data at the FMDQ Security Exchange where forex is traded officially, the dollar to naira exchange rate stood at N460.47.

-This would mean that the Nigerian currency either gained or lose in value against the United States dollar, as the foreign exchange (forex) trading closed at N460.42 per $1 on Monday, February 6.
+This would mean that the Nigerian currency dropped in value against the United States dollar, as the foreign exchange (forex) trading closed at N460.42 per $1 on Monday, February 6.

 How much is the dollar to naira at the black market today?